ArberSephirotheca/llvm-project/docs/structured_cfg_builder_plan.md

 - Each `BlockInfo` now records a deterministic symbol name (`entry`, `blockN`) so the emission phase can reserve stable identifiers for the forthcoming `simt_struct.block` ops.
+- `emitStructuredBlocks()` now sketches the creation of `simt_struct.block` ops in original order and clones non-terminator operations with an `IRMapping`; terminators and mask scaffolding remain TODOs.
 - `computePayloads()` now seeds each block with its formal arguments, marks loop prepare blocks with the `simt.loop` init tuple, and remembers the payload expected by switch headers; full fixed-point propagation over yields will land